Black Eyed Peas And Cabbage For New Years – Why?

 Some say the idea of eating black eyed peas on New Year’s started at the time of the Civil War.

-Since peas were considered animal food and not fit for Union soldiers peas were the only food that was left for the Confederate forces and families to eat.
+Peas were considered animal food and not fit for Union soldiers.
+That meant peas were the only food that was left for the Confederate forces and families to eat.
 These Southerners considered themselves lucky to have a meal of peas and salt pork in the dead of winter.

 Other sources trace the eating of peas back to the Egyptians.
 At the time of the Pharaohs it was considered a sign of humility before the gods to eat such a lowly food.
 I always ate black eyed peas because my mom told me to and they are delicious.